 Many fine antique clocks grace the shelves and walls of clock collectors throughout the world.
 Each one can be a magnificent example of a timepiece of years past.
 Yet only a relatively small percentage of clock collectors' ever have the opportunity to add a rare or important antique clock to their collection.

 Most of the known surviving clocks made during the 1500s through the 1700s are housed in museums and the remaining ones belong to private collections.
 Although there are times when a piece from a collection, or an entire collection, is put up for sale or auction, the prices realized for these rare clocks is often $50,000 to $100,000 or more.

-Although there are many clocks from the 1800s through the early part of the 1900s which are commonly found in today's antique marketplace, rare or important clocks from these years still command a high price.
+Although there are many clocks from the 1800s through the early part of the 1900s which are commonly found in today's antique marketplace, like Seth Thomas mantle clocks, rare or important clocks from these years still command a high price.

 Two of the Most Valuable Rare Clocks in the World